 Comparatively, the battery is in the ballpark as the Dell XPS 15 Touch but has a lower power when compared to the MacBook Pro 15-Inch Retina Display.
 On moderate use, the battery is powerful enough to last a day at the office or at school.

 If you are looking for something that can work for midrange gaming then you may want to consider the ASUS VivoBook M580VD-EB54.
-This comes with a dedicated NVIDIA GeForce GTX 1050 gaming graphics card or perhaps the Acer Predator Helios 300.
+This comes with a dedicated NVIDIA GeForce GTX 1050 GPU or perhaps the Acer Predator Helios 300.

 Half of the time people buy laptops because of its sleek and trendy looks, other times they are more interested in its specifications and overall value.
 The ASUS VivoBook F510UA is a blend of both worlds.
 With this laptop, you have little to nothing to complain about.